 Los Angeles, California

 And for the last stop on our virtual tour of America, we arrive in the glamorous city of Los Angeles, where it's always 70 degrees and sunny.
 Though it's known for being a huge sprawling city, every pocket of L.A. is drastically different in terms of the climate, culture, landscape, and more.
 For mountaintop lookout spots, Art Deco architecture, hip restaurants, edgy shopping, and exciting neighborhoods, head to the east side.
-And for waterfront sights and sports, beachy vibes, high-end shopping, and more, head to the west side.
+And for waterfront sights and sports, beachy vibes, high-end shopping, and more head to the west side.
 There's also plenty to do in between (hello, Hollywood), so plan your drive accordingly.